Here’s a great article that we think our brides will like to read, by the Knot

 Step 1: Settle on a Style

-Before you begin researching photographers, you’ll need to first decide what type of photography style you prefer, as that will help determine which kind of photographer you’ll want shooting your wedding.
-Do any of the following appeal to you?
+Before you begin researching photographers, you’ll need to first decide what type of photography style you prefer, as that will help determine which kind of photographer you’ll want to shoot your wedding.
+Do any of the following appeals to you?

 Portraiture: If you prefer classic portraits (think: your parents’ wedding album), go with a traditional photographer who specializes in portraiture.
 These are posed shots of the two of you, your friends and family in front of various backdrops.
 That’s not to say there isn’t room for creativity in this category.
 While some photographers will pose subjects in more traditional spots (like at the ceremony altar or out on the lawn of the country club) and in more formal poses (standing as a group together), other photographers take portraiture further into the creative realm with a more dramatic composition (the couple sitting on a lounge chair at their hip hotel reception venue, or the couple holding hands in the middle of a nearby dirt road with the mountains in the background).